doriordan/skuber/docs/GUIDE.md

 ***Deployment***

+(Note that a Kubernetes V1.2+ cluster is needed to use the Deployment funcionality in this release of Skuber).

-A Skuber client can also create and update `Deployment` objects on the cluster to have Kubernetes automatically manage the deployment and upgrade strategy (for example rolling upgrade) of applications to the cluster.
+A Skuber client can create and update `Deployment` objects on the cluster to have Kubernetes automatically manage the deployment and upgrade strategy (for example rolling upgrade) of applications to the cluster.

 The following example emulates that described [here](http://kubernetes.io/docs/user-guide/deployments/).
-As noted there you may need to enable the Deployments feature on your cluster explicitly.

 Initial creation of the deployment: